Protecting Our Oceans Together

 Being Part of the Solution

-While our Mars Petcare business accounts for a small share of the global seafood market, as a purpose driven business, we chose to be part of the solution.
+While our Mars Petcare business accounts for a small share of the global fish market, as a purpose driven business, we chose to be part of the solution.
 In 2010, we partnered with World Wildlife Fund to set an ambitious, industry-leading target to buy 100% of the fish we use in our pet food from more sustainable sources, according to our guidelines.
 Over the past decade, we have been working with WWF to review, innovate and scale our approach to more sustainable fish sourcing.

 We also seek to address food security by using fewer whole fish and no endangered species in our products.
 We are also working to advance respect for human rights within our supply chain.
 With support from our networks, have been working on four strategies to help us achieve these goals: